 Sumatran forests, which once stretched from Aceh to Bandar Lampung, are represented by three major “islands” left in the Bukit Barisan Mountain Range by three separate national parks.
 Biodiversity and ecological processes are preserved because of the property’s variety of ecosystems, forest types, elevations, and topographies.
 Gunung Tujuh and Gunung Kerinci, two of Sumatra’s most stunning mountains, can be found at this location.

 Preconditions for Protection

-Because the TRHS is made up of three national parks, it enjoys the highest level of protection under Indonesian law.
-The Directorate General of Forest Protection and Forest Conservation (PHKA) of the Ministry of Forestry manages all three parks.
-In the field, the three parts of the property must be clearly delineated.
-Only a small portion of the property’s perimeter can be marked per year for effective property management and the inclusion of important habitat national resources.
-In 2004, the inclusion of 14,160 hectares of former production forest in the Sipurak Hook area postponed the recent boundary demarcation process for Kerinci Seblat National Park.
+Since the TRHS is made up of three national parks, it is protected at the highest level under Indonesian law.
+The Directorate General of Forest Protection and Conservation of the Ministry of Forestry oversees all three parks (PHKA).
+The property’s three distinct sections must be clearly identified on the ground.
+Only a small portion of the property’s perimeter can be marked each year for effective property management and the inclusion of important habitat national resources.
+It took until 2004 to demarcate the Kerinci Seblat National Park boundary after 14,160 hectares of former production forest were added to Sipurak Hook.

-Alas Purwo National Park is more than just a natural reserve for rare and endangered species in Indonesia.
-Locals believe the park in East Java’s Banyuwangi district is where the earth first emerged from the sea.
-Alas Purwo translates to “Ancient or Premordial Forest.”
-During Suro, the Javanese New Year, many mystics and seekers of spiritual enlightenment come here.
+An Indonesian national park for rare and endangered species is only one aspect of Alas Purwo National Park.
+According to locals, a park in East Java’s Banyuwangi district is where the Earth first emerged from the sea.
+“Ancient or Premordial Forest” is the meaning of the name Alas Purwo.
+During Suro, the Javanese New Year, many mystics and seekers of spiritual enlightenment visit.